Heuristack/programming/README.md

 ```

-Function Template can be Disabled
+Function template can be disabled
 ---------------------------------
 ```C++
 #include <boost/tti/has_type.hpp>